MakeSchool-Tutorials/html-portfolio/P7-js-intro/content.md

 ---
-title: "Adding a Gallery"
+title: "Intro to JavaScript"
-slug: js-gallery
+slug: js-intro
 ---

 #What is JavaScript?